AustinBorger/DXAudio/README.md

 and `Release()` must also be implemented.

 `OnObjectFailure()` is used for reporting that something went wrong.
 The HRESULT received will be that which was returned by WASAPI on one of its method calls.
-It will not let you know that you've used the library incorrectly, it is solely for the purpose of dealing with uncertainty in the audio environment.
+It may also let you know that you've used the library correctly - it will provide an `E_INVALIDARG` `HRESULT` in this event.
+The method also provides two other parameters: `File`, and `Line`.
+These report the line of failure within the DLL source code.
+If anything baffling happens, you've found a bug - luckily, it'll be easier to fix with this information in hand.

 `Process()` is the heart of the audio stream - it is called once every device period (~10ms).
 This is where all audio processing should occur.  `Frames` refers to the number of stereo samples to be read or generated per call.